ywnch/PUI2017_ywc249/HW5_ywc249/README.md

 3. develop an investigation of linear relationships in data

 ## Work collaboration
-### HW 5-1 & 5-2
+### HW 5-1
 - Collaborated with Sarah S. and Yukun
 - Discussed and walked through problem settings together
-- Researched about Chi-squared test together
+- Researched about Chi-squared model fitting together

 ### HW 5-2
-- Discussed Chi-squared test with Yukun
+- Discussed Chi-squared test with Sarah S. and Yukun
 - Zhiao and Yukun helped me with the chi-squared test codes
+- Yu helped correct my codes with KL divergence

 ### HW 5-3
 - Clarify data sets and plotting questions with Yukun